Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

 \subsection{Calibration}

-We use the Random Serial Dictatorship with adjusted course reserves to calculate simulated moments and find $\pi^*$ that minimize a criterion function:
+We use the Random Serial Dictatorship with adjusted course reserves to calculate simulated moments and find $\pi^*=(\theta^*,\Gamma^*,z^*)$ that minimize a criterion function:

-where $m$ is a set of moments constructed from the empirical data, $m^s(\pi)$ is the average of moments constructed from $100$ simulation rounds for a given vector of parameters $\pi$, and $W$ is a weight matrix.
-We draw random components of student utility and student choice sets for each simulation round.
-We use the following procedure in our simulations \citep[see][]{jalali2015using}: \begin{itemize}
+where $m$ is a set of moments constructed from the empirical data, $m^s(\pi)$ is the average of moments constructed from $100$ simulation rounds for a given vector $\pi=(\theta,\Gamma,z)$ (drawing random student utility components and choice sets for each round), and $W$ is a weight matrix.
+We use the following procedure \citep[see][]{jalali2015using}: \begin{itemize}

 \item {\bf First Stage.} We calibrate the optimal parameters $\pi$ using an initial weight matrix $W_0$. $W_0$ is a diagonal matrix with diagonal element $d$ equal to $1/m^2_d$, where $m_d$ is the value of the moment constructed from the empirical data.
 Hence, the first stage minimizes the sum of percentage errors for each moment.